peace-adamu/My-portfolio/README.md

         <section id="projects">
             <h1>Projects</h1>
             <ul>
+                <li><a href="https://github.com/peace-adamu/Spam-Email-Detection">Spam Email Detection App</a>: A machine learning- based project with natural language processing to detect if an email will be regarded as spam or not.</li>
+                <li><a href="https://github.com/peace-adamu/DSA-Project---Stroke-Prediction">Digitat SkillUp Africa's Project</a>: Built App for predicting Patients Risk of having stroke.</li>
                 <li><a href="https://github.com/peace-adamu/APWEN-Hackathon.git">APWEN Hackathon - Milling Machine Failure Detection App</a>: A machine learning-based project to predict failure types in a manufacturing setting, promoting smart industry solutions.</li>
                 <li><a href="https://github.com/peace-adamu/Diabetes_Web_App.git">Diabetes Web App</a>: A web-based diabetes prediction system using machine learning algorithms and Streamlit.</li>
                 <li><a href="https://github.com/peace-adamu/KYPHOSIS-PREDICTION-APP">Kyphosis Detection System</a>: A web-based Kyphosis Detection System using Streamlit and a pre-trained Random Forest Classifier model.</li>